GWC-DCMB/curriculum-notebooks/paper/paper.md

 Each video shows the Jupyter notebook alongside the facilitator themselves teaching.
-This format allowed students to learn at their own pace, then ask questions and practice when we met together virtually. <!-- TODO: should this actually go later in the curriculum section?-->
+This format allowed students to learn at their own pace, then ask questions and practice when we met together virtually.

 Our Jupyter notebooks and links to the lesson videos can be accessed on GitHub: https://github.com/GWC-DCMB/curriculum-notebooks